Simple-PPT/Simple-PPT/README.md

 <br/>
 </div>

-* Our project is under development, using <code>Python</code> developed, but for some reason, the project has not been completed, I hope you will join us.
+* Our project is under development, using <code>Python</code> developed, but for some reason, the project has not been completed, I hope you will join us.(The other languages are left while packing.)

 <h2 align="center">Introduction</h2>